 All international applications are processed on a rolling basis, however, there are admission deadlines.
-For fall semesters: June 15 for applicants outside the U.S. and July 15 for applicants inside the U.S. Spring semesters: October 15 for applicants outside the U.S, November 15 for applicants inside the U.S. Your application for admission and supporting credentials should be submitted as early as possible–we recommend at least six months prior to your anticipated start date–to allow us sufficient time to process your application, receive and review your documents, and for you to obtain your visa and arrange for travel to the U.S. All new international students are required to arrive in Bemidji one week before each term starts to participate in the mandatory new international student orientation.
+For fall semesters: June 15 for applicants outside the U.S. and July 15 for applicants inside the U.S. Spring semesters: October 15 for applicants outside the U.S, November 15 for applicants inside the U.S. Your application for admission and supporting credentials should be submitted as early as possible–we recommend you submit your application at least six months prior to your anticipated start date–to allow us sufficient time to process your application, receive and review your documents and issue your I-20.
+And, time for you to obtain your visa, set-up your BSU housing, pack, and arrange for travel to Bemidji.
+All new international students are required to arrive in Bemidji one week before each term starts to participate in the mandatory new international student orientation.
 The BSU International Program Center conducts the orientation every fall and spring terms.
 International students have the option of beginning in August (fall) or January (spring).
 Summer intake is not available.

 Review the admission criteria and our instructions below prior to applying for admission.